Thuridilla cf. vatae (Risbec. 1928)

 |Maximum size: about 25 mm.

-a cloudy-blue body decorated with diffuse black and cream patches (the latter, faint).
+a cloudy-blue body decorated with diffuse black and yellow patches.
 The

 Maui: Thuridilla vatae is widely distributed in the Indo-Pacific.

 species may be T. vatae.
 However, the bluer background and

 marginal lines on the parapodia (in larger animals) suggest some degree of genetic isolation

 from populations found elsewhere in the Indo-Pacific.
 It was first

 found in Hawaii outside the Ko'ie'ie Fishpond, North Kihei, Maui by Tara

 Photo: Karolle Wall: about 25 mm: found by Tara Branham; outside the Ko'ie'ie Fishpond, North Kihei, Maui; Nov.
 23, 2018.